 Comment 1: Organizational identity and behaviors are critical in shaping the organizational culture and adaptation.

-Quote/Paraphrase: When considering the adaptive dynamics of organizations, it is important to account for the full set of adaptive mechanisms, the possibility of learning and adaptation of a given behavior, - Selection occurs over expressed behavior. -the possibility of adaptive learning, -mitigates the effectiveness of selection processes, and the reliability with which practices are enacted (Levinthal & Marino, 2015).
+Quote/Paraphrase: When considering the adaptive dynamics of organizations, it is important to account for the full set of adaptive mechanisms, the possibility of learning and adaptation of a given behavior, - Selection occurs over expressed behavior, -the possibility of adaptive learning, -mitigates the effectiveness of selection processes, and the reliability with which practices are enacted (Levinthal & Marino, 2015).

 Essential Elements: Adaptive dynamics of organizations, adaptive mechanisms, selection, expressed behavior, adaptive learning, mitigates, the effectiveness of selection processes, the reliability and practices are enacted.